 But how fast you get relief from this unwanted condition depends on the surgeon.
 Usually, it needs 4 to 8 weeks to experience progress.
 Typically, within 60 to 90 days, a patient can walk after meniscus surgery.

-Is walking good after meniscus surgery?
+Is walking well after meniscus surgery?

 By using a walker or crutches, you can walk after meniscus surgery.
 But never try to walk within a few days after surgery.
 However, after 1-2 weeks later, it is good for walking after arthroscopic knee surgery.
 Some patient claims that it is good to start walking after 4 to 6 weeks of surgery.